 Surely no one person or firm is to blame for this problem or the resulting crisis of confidence, and the overwhelming bulk of Texas business and citizens will come before the court not participating in or perhaps even aware of this problem.
 However, accountability and action are sorely lacking and long overdue.

-That’s why, elected, I will advocate for an efficient system of Justice, including the following ethics rules:
+That’s why, if elected, I will advocate for an efficient system of Justice, including the following ethics rules none of which currently exist

-- A recusal from sitting on any case where judges or justices, or any colleague they may have coordinated with regarding any campaign activity, have accepted excessive contributions or other financial assistance in the four years preceding the filing.
+- A recusal from sitting on any case where judges or justices, or any colleague they may have coordinated with regarding any campaign activity, have accepted excessive contributions (whether by themselves, by direct expenditures or through PACs) or other financial assistance in the four years preceding the filing.

 - Prohibiting law firms and employees of law firms from giving amounts collectively over what an individual might give in a cycle.

-- Requiring lawyers and parties represented by them to disclose any amounts given to a member of the court within the last four years, whether directly or indirectly.
+- Requiring lawyers and parties represented by them to disclose to the other side any amounts given to a member of the court within the last four years, whether directly or indirectly and immediately when the contribution is made in a pending case.

 - Forbidding judges or justices from acting as bundlers or coordinating financial or other campaign activities that might be a basis for one judge or justice to influence another’s decision.

-These are important steps that will fight back against allegations of “pay for play” and go a long way toward restoring the public’s trust in our judiciary here in Texas.
-It’s also why I have made it a centerpiece of my campaign as I run for Justice Eva Guzman’s seat on the Supreme Court of Texas.
+These are basic and important steps that will fight back against allegations of “pay for play” and go a long way toward restoring the public’s trust in our judiciary here in Texas.
+It’s also why I have made it a centerpiece of my campaign as I run for the Presiding Judge seat on the Texas Court of Criminal Appeals.